 One of the last great unspoiled adventure destinations, Labrador is home to the planet’s largest herd of caribou, wandering polar bears, awe-inspiring waterfalls and a string of pristine coastal communities that have preserved a raw, nineteenth-century quality despite the onset of wi-fi and SUVs.
 Travel here takes some planning and can be expensive, but the rewards are considerable; you can still hike or point your kayak anywhere into the interior (most of which is Crown land), and camp, fish or meditate for a couple of days, totally cut off from civilization.

 Labrador also has a rich cultural heritage, with two of the most important historic sights in Canada, Red Bay and Battle Harbour, on the coast.
-Half the population of 29,000 lives here, while the remainder populate the towns of the interior: Happy Valley-Goose Bay, Churchill Falls and Labrador City, each offering quite different experiences.
+Around one third of the population of 29,000 lives here, while the remainder inhabit the towns of the interior: Happy Valley-Goose Bay, Churchill Falls and Labrador City, each offering quite different experiences.
 Labrador has a distinct identity to that of Newfoundland, with a diverse ethnic mix of white settlers, Métis, Innu and Inuit; the Labrador flag is flown everywhere with pride.
 Summer is the most pleasant time to visit, though winter can be fun – especially if you travel by snowmobile – and has the added bonus of seeing the spectacular Northern Lights.